OpenSecuritySummit/oss2018/content/working-sessions/juice-shop/coding-day.md

 ---
-title        : Juice Shop Brainstorming type         : working-session technology   : Node description  : Hands-on coding session series to implement new challenges and other features in OWASP Juice Shop and its CTF-extension project.
+title        : Juice Shop Coding Day type         : working-session technology   : Node description  : Hands-on coding session series to implement new challenges and other features in OWASP Juice Shop and its CTF-extension project.